-Based on the order of the government, from 17 March 2020 the Foreign Ministry is temporarily suspending the admission of applications for Schengen visas and long-stay visas to Estonia at Estonia’s representations and visa centres due to the spread of the coronavirus.
+Based on the order of the government, from 17 March 2020 the Foreign Ministry temporarily suspended the admission of applications for Schengen visas and long-stay visas to Estonia at Estonia’s representations and visa centres due to the spread of the coronavirus.
 This also applies to Schengen visa applications processed by Estonia on behalf of another member state.
+Thus, Estonian embassy in Tbilisi cannot temporarily accept Schengen and long-stay (D) visa applications until at least 01.07.2020.

 By exception, visa applications can be submitted on humanitarian grounds (illness or funeral of a close relative), for transporting goods or raw materials, for providing medical or other services essential for the resolution of the emergency, as well as by individuals whose parent, child or spouse is an Estonian citizen or holds an Estonian residence permit or right of residence.